javanhut/TheCarrionLanguage/README.md

 ⠀⠀⠀⠀⠀⠀⠀⠸⢿⣿⣿⣿⣿⣿⣿⣿⣿⣿⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠉⠉⠙⠛⠋⠉⠉⠀⠀⠀⠀⠀⠀⠀⠀
 ```
-### The Carrion programming language is a python like programming language written in Go.
-It is meant to be a fun project. it's interpreted and dynamically typed
+### The Carrion programming language is a dynamically typed programming language written in Go.
+It's supposed to be similar to python with some syntax changes and functionality that i like.
+Don't beintimidated.
+It's meant to be easy to learn it just has a fun crow theme!

 ## Notes: